tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ![pr_1.png](Images/pr_1.PNG)

-### 17. Students Do: Credit Card Fraud (15 min)
+### 17. Student Do: Credit Card Fraud (15 min)

-In this activity, students will practice resampling techniques and use different models to classify credit card transactions as fraud or not fraud.
+In this activity, students will practice resampling techniques and use different models to classify credit card transactions as fraudulent or not fraudulent.

 **Files:**